Share-Effect/Optix-Documentation/EnvironmentConfig.md

 {
   "title": "Google",
-  "description": "Search address on google", "iconUrl": "data:image/png;base64,...", // Escaped for brevity "color": "#ffffff",
+  "description": "Search address on google", "iconUrl": "data:image/png;base64,...",
+  "color": "#ffffff",
   "url": "https://www.google.com/search?q={{cr9a4_address}} {{cr9a4_city}}"
 }
 ```
-> **Note:** The full base64-encoded icon data is not shown here for brevity.
-In your actual configuration, replace the ellipsis (`...`) with the complete base64 string representing your icon image.
+> Note: The full base64-encoded icon data is not shown here for brevity.
+In your actual configuration, replace the ellipsis (...) with the complete base64 string representing your icon image.

 <a name="customaction"></a>
 ## `CustomAction`